John Scully (American football)

-John Francis Scully, Jr. (born August 2, 1958) is a former American college and professional football player who was a guard in the National Football League (NFL) for ten seasons during the 1980s and early 1990s.
-Scully played college football for the University of Notre Dame, and earned All-American honors.
+John Francis Scully Jr. (born August 2, 1958) is an American former professional football player who was a guard for 10 seasons in the National Football League (NFL) from 1981 to 1990.
+Scully played college football for the Notre Dame Fighting Irish, earning unanimous All-American honors in 1980.
 He played for the NFL's Atlanta Falcons for his entire pro career.

-Early years
+Early life

-He was born in Huntington, New York.
+Scully was born in Massapequa, New York, where he went to Holy Family High School.

 College career

 Scully attended the University of Notre Dame, where he played for the Notre Dame Fighting Irish football team from 1977 to 1980.
 As a senior in 1980, he was a team captain and was recognized as a consensus first-team All-American as the team's center.
 He is the writer of the popular Notre Dame anthem "Here Come the Irish."